redox-os/book/src/boot-process.md

 <!-- TODO: This should be in an entirely a different page -->

-1. Standard daemons required for libc
+1. Daemons required for relibc
     - `rtcd` <!-- TODO: loads what? -->
     - `nulld` loads `/scheme/null`
     - `zero` loads `/scheme/zero`